Top Canadian Gold ETFs for March 2025 and Beyond

 Horizons Gold Yield ETF (TSX:HGY)

 Before the COVID-19 pandemic, gold had fallen out of favour, trading in a 5+ year bear market with prices hovering anywhere from $1000-1200 USD an ounce.
-Now?
-The pandemic caused a surge in the popularity of gold, and prices now sit in the $1700-$2000 range.
-This is ultimately a tailwind for gold producers.
+Now? government spending and higher inflation is causing a surge in gold prices, and many predictions during the pandemic of $3000/oz gold are now coming true.

 As we’ve seen in the past, investors who buy the wrong gold producer or explorer can lead to significant losses.
 Gold companies set up for long-term success are a rarity, and most investors lose money when they get into precious metals or the companies that mine them.